Online Physician Associate students are not eligible for institutional scholarships, and only can receive federal loans.

 If you are married, you must include your spouse's income and asset information.
 If you are planning to be married during the current academic year, you must also provide your fiancé’s income and asset information.

-At Yale School of Medicine, you must file a CSS Profile Application to receive financial aid.
+At Yale School of Medicine, you must file a CSS Profile Application to receive need-based financial aid.
 There is a charge for filing this form.